Papierkorb/cute/README.md

 An event-centric publisher/subscribe model for objects inspired by [the Qt framework](https://www.qt.io/) and middleware runner.

+## Why?

+**Decoupled inter-module communication**  Using signals, you can let your front- and back-end communicate without letting one know of the other.

+**Asynchronous work-flow** Take action when events occur.
+Or add this later when a business-case appears.
+Never poll again.

+**Resource saving** Reduce load on CPU by only rendering only when something happened.
+Reduce network traffic by batching messages to be sent into fewer densly packed network packets.

+**Ease development** Don't waste too much time on not leaking fibers all over the place.

+**Standarized communication** Use signals at every layer, and have one standarized way of in-process communication.
+Don't write callback handling code for the umpteenth time.
+You need to act on data, and not react to it?
+See middlewares!

+**Test communication** Using `Cute.spy`, you can spy on signal communication.
+Have an excuse for not testing it up til now?
+Well, not anymore :)

+**Test processing robustness** Using middlewares for processing data?
+You can easily add a middleware which fails: Always for tests, or just now and then.
+To improve in-process robustness - Or to drive your coworker crazy.
+Please prefer the former.

 ## Installation

 Add this to your application's `shard.yml`: